mikaelpatel/Cosa/README.md

 News
 ----

-2014-02 Additional SNMP agent implementation.
+2014-02 Support for HTTP Server and Client implementation.
+Additional SNMP agent implementation.
 RTC::Timer for micro-second level time events.
 Improved Time handling with integration with RTC and NTP to allow sync.

 2014-01 Adding support for Arduino IDE 1.5.X.
 Including a Wireless interface implementation for RFM69W/HW.
 Socket interface and device